v1.22

 --min-size - Don't transfer any file smaller than this

 Controls the minimum size file within the scope of an rclone command.
-Default units are KiB but abbreviations K, M, G, T or P are valid.
+Default units are KiB but abbreviations B, K, M, G, T or P are valid.

 E.g. rclone ls remote: --min-size 50k lists files on remote: of 50 KiB size or larger.